icon-project/centralized-relay/README.md

    ```shell
    $ centralized-rly start --config-path <your-config-path> --db-path <your-db-path>
    ```
-   - `your-db-path` refers to the path where the centralized-rly stores data(messages) that is relayed or to be relayed between chains.
+   - `db-path` refers to the path where the centralized-rly stores data(messages) that is relayed or to be relayed between chains.
 The default path is ```$HOME/.centralized-relay/data```

 6. **Testing and Demo**